netscaler/netscaler-adc-metrics-exporter/README.md

 flag&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description
 -----------------|--------------------
---target-nsip    | Provide the &lt;IP:port&gt; of the Netscalers to be monitored --port	         | Specify on which port metrics collected by the exporter should be exposed.
+--target-nsip    | Provide the &lt;IP:port&gt; of the Citrix ADC to be monitored --port	         | Specify on which port metrics collected by the exporter should be exposed.
 Agents like Prometheus will need to scrape this port of the container to collected metrics
 --metric         | Provide a specific metric to load from metrics.json file (eg: 'lbvserver', 'protocolhttp', etc).
 If not provided, all metric entities from metrics.json will be loaded
---secure         | Option 'yes' can be provided to collect metrics from NetScalers over TLS.
+--secure         | Option 'yes' can be provided to collect metrics from Citrix ADC over TLS.
 Default: 'no'.
---username       | Provide the username of the NetScaler to be monitored.
-Default: 'nsroot' --password       | Provide the password of the NetScaler to be monitored.
+--username       | Provide the username of the Citrix ADC to be monitored.
+Default: 'nsroot' --password       | Provide the password of the Citrix ADC to be monitored.
 Default: 'nsroot' --start-delay    | Specify time for which exporter should sleep before starting metric collection.
-Default: 10s --timeout        | Specify timeout period for exporter to obtain response from target NetScalers.
+Default: 10s --timeout        | Specify timeout period for exporter to obtain response from target Citrix ADC.
 Default: 15s --metrics-file   | The location of metrics.json file.
 Default: /exporter/metrics.json --log-file       | The location of exporter.log file.
 Default: /exporter/exporter.log --log-level      | The level of logging.
 DEBUG, INFO, WARNING, ERROR or CRITICAL Default: ERROR